chochain/nanoFORTH/docs/n4_2_how.md

 ### Exercise

 We have gone through a lot of 'paper work', time for some hands-on again.
-If needed, please review the previous page <a href="page1.html" target="_blank">here</a> for some instructions we've gone through earlier.
+If needed, or you've skipped through somehow, please do review the previous page <a href="page1.html" target="_blank">HERE (the Why page)</a> for some instructions we've gone through earlier.

 Now let's try some fancy stuffs to see what nanoFORTH has to offer.
 * turn the tracing flag on, and try everything we did in the previous page